cloux/cloux.github.io/init/index.md

 That's it.
 Simple.
 Even better, you can just use 's' instead of 'status', so `sv s /etc/service/*` works just fine.

 How would you do that in SysVinit?
-Since it's not supervised, it is impossible to do it directly.
+Since it's not supervised it is impossible to do it directly.
 It could be done, but a huge, ugly, bloated workaround would be necessary, like for everything else in SysVinit.
 The [systemd](#systemd) wrapper command `service --status-all` could be used, but it shows status for all installed services, regardless if they are active in current runlevel or not.
 In systemd you can see all services that should start at boot: `systemctl list-unit-files --state=enabled`, services either running or exited: `systemctl list-units --type=service | grep active`... but still, none of them really shows what I want to see.
 Maybe there is a command for it, but google can't seem to find it.

 **Pros:**

- * Complete init including PID1 binary, service supervisor, and logging subsystem
+ * Complete init including PID1 binary, service supervisor and logging subsystem
- * Simple to setup, configure, and maintain
+ * Simple to setup, configure and maintain
  * Easy to learn and understand command syntax

 **Cons:**